reflectoring/reflectoring.github.io/content/blog/2022/2022-05-08-reactive-architecture-with-spring-boot.md

       - mongodb
 ```

-Let’s look into all the components and its orchestration steps in order to deploy everything in our Docker environment.
+Let’s look into all the components and their orchestration steps to deploy everything in our Docker environment.

-* **Zookeeper**: This is required in order to run a Kafka instance to manage the brokers as well as consumers.
+* **Zookeeper**: This is required to run a Kafka instance to manage the brokers as well as consumers.
 * **Kafka**: This is to run the Kafka broker and is dependent on Zookeeper to get started before it starts.
-* **Kafka UI**: This is an optional User Interface for Kafka in order to create or manage topics or brokers through UI.
+* **Kafka UI**: This is an optional User Interface for Kafka to create or manage topics or brokers through UI.
 It is dependent on Zookeeper and Kafka.
 * **MongoDB**: This is required for our microservices to store and retrieve data into the database.
 * **Banking Service**: This is the first point-of-contact microservice and would be dependent on all the other microservices, Kafka and MongoDB before it can start.
 * **User Notification Service**: This is dependent on Kafka and MongoDB.